jirisan2002/RepData_PeerAssessment1/PA1_template.md

 naCount <- sum(is.na(walk$steps))
 ```

-- The "activity" data set has total **2304** missing values in the "steps" variable.
-- The missing values were discrded in the above analyses.
-- This process resulted in a very unlikely outcome
-(For example 8 days with zero ealking activity)
+The "activity"" data set has total **2304** missing values in the "steps" variable.
+These missing values were discrded in the above analyses.
+This process resulted in a very unlikely outcome of having 8 days of no walking day (i.e. zero total steps, see the table above).

-**Imputation method**
-- Split by "weekday"
-- Split by "interval"
-- Calculate the means per interval
-- Replace NAs with the means of the corresponding intervals

-**I used ddply() function of the *plyr* package to split the data.
-The replacena() function is introduced to replace na's**
+Assuming some degree of repeating patterns of personal activities based on working (weekdays)-nonworking (weekend) days and individual circadian cycle, my approach to resolve this issue is to replace the missing values with the average steps of each time interval after splitting the days to weekdays and weekends.
+I used ddply() function of the *plyr* package to split the data.
+The replacena() function is introduced to replace na's with the mean steps of corresponding intervals of a day (weekday or weekend separatley).

 ```r